DataTalksClub/machine-learning-zoomcamp/cohorts/2024/03-classification/homework.md

 wget https://archive.ics.uci.edu/static/public/222/bank+marketing.zip
 ```

 We need to take `bank/bank-full.csv` file from the downloaded zip-file.
+Please use semicolon as a separator in the `read_csv` function.

 In this dataset our desired target for classification task will be `y` variable - has the client subscribed a term deposit or not.

 ### Features